elitan/postgres-nanoid/README.md

 -- CONTEXT:  PL/pgSQL function nanoid(text,integer,text,double precision) line 23 at RAISE
 ```

-Create a table and auto generate a nano id for each row:
+Create a table and auto generate a Nano ID for each row:

 ```sql
 CREATE TABLE customers(